Check out or latest addition to the product line-up: CYBREI Cranks and components!

-of the online store https://ronykuba.com/
+of the online store operated at https://ronykuba.com/

 I. Identification of the Seller

 1.1.
-These General Terms and Conditions (hereinafter referred to as “GTC”) regulate the legal relations between OKR CYCLES s. r. o., Budatínska 16 851 06 Bratislava – Petržalka, Slovak Republic, registered in the Commercial Register of the Municipal Court Bratislava III, Section: Sro, Insert No. 144671/B, CIN: 52921964, TIN: 2121241243, bank account number: SK75 0900 0000 0051 7004 0841 (hereinafter referred to as the “Seller”), and every Buyer of products offered by the Seller on its website, who acts as a consumer in accordance with the applicable legislation of the Slovak Republic, in particular Act No. 108/2024 Coll. on Consumer Protection and the Civil Code No. 40/1964 Coll.
+These General Terms and Conditions (hereinafter referred to as “GTC”) regulate the legal relations between OKR CYCLES s. r. o., Budatínska 16 851 06 Bratislava – Petržalka, Slovak Republic, registered in the Commercial Register of the Municipal Court Bratislava III, Section: Sro, Insert No. 144671/B, CIN: 52921964, TIN: 2121241243, bank account number: SK75 0900 0000 0051 7004 0841 (hereinafter referred to as the “Seller”), and Buyers who purchase Products through the online store operated at https://ronykuba.com/.

 1.2.
 The Seller’s contact email and phone number are:

-Email: info@okrcycles.com, Phone number: +421 917 648 734
+Email: [email protected], Phone number: +421 917 648 734

 2.1.
 For the purposes of these GTC, the Seller, in accordance with Act No. 108/2024 Coll. as amended, defines the following terms: